revmadison/sgirc/README.md

 A super simple / barebones IRC client written as an exercise in learning Motif.
 Focused on providing a native look and feel on SGIs.
+It does require [Mbed-TLS](https://github.com/Mbed-TLS/mbedtls) to build.
+I need to revisit what changes are needed to get that building on IRIX or potentially provide a fork in the future.

 Extremely early, many bugs exist, many things don't work.